Willem Popelier

 Bio

-Willem Popelier is a visual artist working with photography, based in Utrecht, the Netherlands.
-His focus is on the mechanisms and politics of representation.
-He researches the generally accepted ways in which photos are used, and how identity is represented and perceived through photography.
+Willem Popelier is a visual artist and photographer, based in Utrecht, the Netherlands.
+He is intrigued by how society treats photography and how it affects people.
+He makes work that emphasises, researches and questions how photos are commonly used.
 Thus his focus is mostly on popular culture, the ubiquitous image and its effects on society.

 His work is exhibited worldwide, published in magazines such as C Photo and Foam Magazine, awarded with several prizes including a C/O Berlin Talent, a Bronze Medal for Best Book Design from all over the World, and nominated for the ICP Infinity Award and the Prix Pictet, among others.
 His work is included in the Gallery of Honour of Dutch Photography.